 All the trees regardless of metal type are made from lengths of strands of wire, sometimes over 150 meters is used on a single tree.
-I twiste and bend these strands into the shape of the tree, create the foliage if desired and then put it in a pot.
-I use mame bonsai pots for the trees and they are fixed in and soil and moss effects added.
-If you click the infographic to the right it shows you step by step how we make our trees.
+I twist and bend these strands into the shape of the tree, create the foliage if desired and then put it in a pot or on a decorative base or plinth.
+I use mame bonsai pots for the bonsai trees and they are fixed in and soil and moss effects added.
+If you click the infographic to the right it shows you step by step how we make our trees from start to finish.

 Although I have spent over 30 years on this earth it has only come to my attention the beauty and strength of trees.
 Once awakened to such a thing you realise they are everywhere, gentle giants which we share the planet with.
 I have always been interested in bonsai but have never been very good at keeping them alive, although I am making more of an effort now in this area.

 My first tree was, whats the kind way to say it, original?!
 Without even considering the biology of trees I first has to figure out how to bend wire.
 Now that may sound simple until you try it!
 Below is my very first tree, it took around 4 hours to make and sat in a soy sauce dish.
 The tree next to it is made of copper and took over 20 hours to make and is a beautiful green mame bonsai pot.
 Needless to say there was a vast improvement!